 - Third Culture Kids 3rd Edition Growing Up Among Worlds “Growing up as a TCK has been a gift and has significantly shaped my life and work.
 As I interact with world leaders one day and with those living in refugee camps the next, I continually draw upon my experience of living among different cultures.
 I am delighted to see the lessons learned from the traditional TCK experience live on in this new edition of ‘Third Culture Kids’.”―Scott Gration, Maj Gen, USAF (Ret), President Obama’s Special Envoy to Sudan

 - Between Worlds: Essays on Culture and Belonging.
 The book is a set of essays on living between and is divided into 7 sections: Home, Identity, Belonging, Airports, Grief & Loss, Culture Clash, and Goodbyes set the stage for individual essays within each section.

-- Passages Through Pakistan: An American Girl’s Journey of Faith.
+- Worlds Apart: A Third Culture Kid’s Journey.
 A personal journey on Pakistan, belonging, and faith that may resonate with others who have lived between.

 My prayer is that somehow, by the grace of God, these books will resonate with others who are living a life between worlds, so that others can remember their story and know it was worth it.

 *From Kebabs in Jalalabad in Between Worlds – Essays on Culture and Belonging